-What is mulesing and why is it practiced?
+What is live lamb cutting (mulesing) and why is it practiced?

 The procedure is performed annually without adequate pain relief on over 10 million lambs in Australia and it does not even solve the problem of fly infestation.
 Flies can still lay eggs in other skin folds on the sheep’s body (so called 'bodystrike').